We take a look at 7 ideal places to find the right farmer to guide you as you pursue your dream of owning your own farm.

 Whether you desire a complete or semi-self-sufficient homestead, wish to improve your health and reduce stress by hobby farming, or plan to go all-out and start up your own farm, one big question remains: How do you get started?

-Unless you have a background in farming, happened to study agriculture or horticulture in college, or have the time, money, and resources to go back to school, you’re going to need some hands-on training and experience.
+Unless you have a background in farming, happened to study agriculture or horticulture in college, have hours to spend on YouTube, or have the time, money, and resources to go back to school, you’re going to need some hands-on training and experience.

 So, where does an aspiring farmer with career commitments, little to no farming experience, a mortgage and a family to support turn?

 In this article, we'll show you seven brilliant places to find one.

 Why work with a mentor when you could just study online?

 There are lots of different ways to learn about farming without leaving the comfort of your home.
 Online courses, how-to books, webinars and podcasts are wonderful places to start.
 You can even sign up for a weekend organic gardening class and learn a ton.

 But, if you’re serious about farming, be it vegetables, herbs, non-timber forest products or animal husbandry, you’ll need the hands-on experience, knowledge and wisdom you can only get from a seasoned mentor.

 Vickey Russell, the sustainable grass-farming shepherd we featured in a previous post had this to say about her mentors: